-- Only systems sold prior to the last day of the previous month are claimed - Only systems sold in the previous 3 months are claimed - Only systems that are pre-qualified are claimed - The correct amount of grant is claimed for each system - The total claim amount is calculated correctly
+- Only systems sold prior to the last day of the previous month are claimed - Only systems sold in the previous 3 months are claimed - Only systems that are pre-qualified are claimed - The correct amount of grant is claimed for each system - The total claim amount is calculated correctly - The claim meets the minimum claim size threshold (currently at least 150 units per month).

-Grant amount will be converted to Naira at the time of the award corresponding to the USD equivalent amount.
+11 Grant amount will be converted to Naira at the time of the award corresponding to the USD equivalent amount.